 - I can’t catch factual errors.
 Although I have been known to spot factual errors, if you are submitting a complex paper on the economics of the Norwegian fisheries policy and you spell the name of the relevant minister incorrectly, I’m afraid I probably won’t notice.
 That is a mistake in the content, rather than the presentation, formatting, spelling or grammar.
 Ultimately, you still have to take responsibility for the content of your work.
 I may also suggest that I pass you on to another freelancer from my collective who has relevant expertise and therefore may a better fit for your project.

 - I can’t turn around your work in ten minutes.
 Of course I will turn it around as quickly as I can, but please understand that you are unlikely to be my only customer.
 I will always tell you how quickly I can get your work back to you and it’s very helpful to know about deadlines so that I can plan my work.
 However, the bottom line is this: the longer you can give me, the better I can do, and the more you will learn from the process.
 If you’d like to use my services and you’re not sure whether I can meet your deadline, please just ask!

 - I can’t write your work for you!
-I’m here to help you write, not to write for you.
+I’m here to help you write, not to write or re-write for you.
 It sounds obvious, and yet …